Anesthesia for patients with thyroid disease

 Thyroid disease and thyroid surgery present specific challenges for anesthesiologists.

 This topic reviews the preanesthetic evaluation, intraoperative management, and immediate postoperative care of patients with thyroid disease, including those having thyroid surgery.
 Preoperative medical management of patients with thyroid disease, perioperative surgical management of patients undergoing thyroid surgery, and urgent management of severe and life-threatening overt thyroid storm are reviewed separately.
-(See "Nonthyroid surgery in the patient with thyroid disease" and "Surgical management of hyperthyroidism" and "Initial and reoperative thyroidectomy" and "Thyroid storm".)
+(See "Nonthyroid surgery in the patient with thyroid disease" and "Surgical management of hyperthyroidism" and "Initial thyroidectomy" and "Thyroid storm".)

 Patients with either hyper- or hypothyroidism have associated physiologic changes that influence anesthetic care.
 Mechanical thyroid-related airway problems are generally limited to patients with large substernal or invasive goiters or thyroid tumors, or postoperative surgical complications that impact the airway.